naz-mul/rm/README.md

    This gets around the potential problem of deleting 2 files with the same name.
    The recycle bin will only contain files, not directories with files.
 6. Create a hidden file called .restore.info in $HOME.
-Each line of this file should contain the name of the file in the recyle bin, followed by a colon, followed by the original full path of the filename.
+Each line of this file should contain the name of the file in the recycle bin, followed by a colon, followed by the original full path of the filename.
 For example, if a file called f1, with an inode of 1234 was removed from the /home/trainee1 directory, this file would contain:

    >f1_1234:/home/trainee1/f1